Watch Jon Gosselin’s Message to His Estranged Kids After His Battle With Coronavirus - E! Online

 Jon Gosselin has hope for the future of his family after he was hospitalized with a severe case of the coronavirus.

-In a new interview on The Dr. Oz Show, the former Jon & Kate Plus 8 star spoke about his battle with COVID-19.
+In a new interview on The Dr. Oz Show, which airs Thursday, the former Jon & Kate Plus 8 star spoke about his battle with COVID-19.
 He told Dr. Mehmet Oz that the daughter of his girlfriend Colleen Conrad, Jordan, took him to the hospital when his fever reached 104.8 degrees.

 He added that he didn't even realize he was in the hospital until three days after he was admitted.